makaveddy/felix/README.md

 # Felix

-Felix is a single-page app that provides curated selections of media to enjoy based on the selected emotion.
+Felix is an emotion-based media curation app.

 ## Table of Contents